user-none/isiteaster/README.md

 ## Adding additional languages

 1. Add the language code for the desired language to the list of supported languages in `app/utils/locale.py`.
-2. Initialize the new language for adding translations with `pybabel init -i messages.pot -d translations -l <LANG_CODE>`.
+2. Initialize the new language for adding translations with `pybabel init -i messages.pot -d app/translations -l <LANG_CODE>`.
-3. Edit `translations/<LANG_CODE>/LC_MESSAGES/messages.po` and add the translations.
+3. Edit `app/translations/<LANG_CODE>/LC_MESSAGES/messages.po` and add the translations.
-4. Compile the translations using `pybabel compile -d translations`
+4. Compile the translations using `pybabel compile -d app/translations`

 Where `<LANG_CODE>` is the language code.
 For example, `de`, or `es`.